-32.1 In accordance with the principle stated in clause 13.2, the Parties agree, as a general principle, that First Nation lands will not be subject to expropriation.

-32.2 Despite the general principle against expropriation, First Nation land may be expropriated by Canada les différents aspects du financement, par exemple sa périodicité et ses modalités.
+- 32.1 In accordance with the principle stated in clause 13.2, the Parties agree, as a general principle, that First Nation lands will not be subject to expropriation. - 32.2 Despite the general principle against expropriation, First Nation land may be expropriated by Canada - (a) only with the consent of the les différents aspects du financement, par exemple sa périodicité et ses modalités.